anton-seaice/compound/utils/README.md

-This folder is functions which provide core logic for analysis.
+This folder is functions which provide core logic for analyses.

 E.g. calculating indices